microsoft/aurorabp-sample-data/docs/README.md

   - Aurora-BP Study authors and Microsoft are under no obligation to provide any support or additional materials related to the use of these data
   - Aurora-BP Study authors and Microsoft are not liable for any losses, damages, or harms of any kind in connection to the use of these data
   - Aurora-BP Study authors and Microsoft are not responsible or liable for the accuracy, usefulness or availability of these data
-  - User will provide a signature of attestation that they have read, understood, and accept the data use agreement
+  - Primary Investigator will provide a signature of attestation that they have read, understood, and accept the data use agreement

 ---